germal/OpenCVB/README.md

 ![](media/e15606605299f00d6ae1f4fb8da73c09.jpg)

+The cast of characters – (left to right) Intel D435i, Intel L515, StereoLabs Zed 2, Mynt Eye D1000, and Microsoft Kinect 4 Azure.
 Using the “PointCloud_GVector_TopView”, all the above cameras were used to measure the distance to the wall approximately 2.5 meters from the cameras.
 The results are below.

 ![](media/a2bdd27cd813f1c37d92db977fc74a00.png)